cocos/cocos-docs/en/editor/publish/android/build-example.md

 ## Q&A

-- Q：How to debug publishing errors
+- Q： How to debug publishing errors
-    - A：You can debug publishing errors by opening the log.txt file using the log button
+    - A： You can debug publishing errors by opening the log.txt file using the log button

         ![show-log.png](images/show-log.png)

-- Q：Missing LIB_EGL
+- Q： Missing LIB_EGL
-    - A：Change you NDK to the version mentioned above.
+    - A： Change your NDK to the version mentioned above.

-- Q：Asset name mechanism
+- Q： Asset name mechanism
-    - A：Since Android is based on Linux, some file specifications of Linux still apply in Android, such as
+    - A： Since Android is based on Linux, some file specifications of Linux still apply in Android, such as
-        - 1. Android is case-sensitive, make sure the path is case-sensitive, otherwise it will not load correctly
+        - 1. Android is case-sensitive, make sure the path is case-sensitive, otherwise, it will not load correctly
         - 2. Do not include spaces in the folder or file name